asdceg/Downloader-Application/readme - important.txt

 	3 - Right Click Then Install

- To Start Using Raisd Download You Must Follow This Steps
+ To Start Using Raisd Download You Must Follow These Steps

 	1 - Double Click On install-server.bat